-For Job Seekers, S.M.A.R.T.
-Goals can be a powerful tool to guide the process.
-While many individuals are familiar with the idea from its common work application, it's a new – and much needed – process for many job seekers.
-And for those unfamiliar with the idea, it can be further complicated by the claim of goals being set for them in their work experience – goals that are absolutely NOT S.M.A.R.T.
-So, a job seeker might just set an extremely broad goal, like “finding a new job," or might set some seemingly more specific goals like:- Revise my resume
+For job seekers, SMART goals can be a powerful tool to guide the process.
+While many individuals are familiar with the idea from its common work application, it's a new—and much-needed—process for many job seekers.
+For those unfamiliar with the idea, it can be further complicated by the claim of goals being set for them in their work experience—goals that are absolutely not SMART.
+So, a job seeker might just set an extremely broad goal, like “finding a new job," or might set some seemingly more specific goals like:

 - Contact my references